itzweaced/project_bravo/docs/docs_Chapter_1.00_Overview/doc_Chapter_1.20_Overview.md

 # Overview
-- Desrciption: Project Bravo is Light Weight Game Engine
+- Project Bravo is Light Weight Game Engine.
-- It's based on the Entity Component System (ECS)
+- Based on the Entity Component System (ECS).
-- The game engine is broken into two parts, the "Game" and the "Engine"
+- The Game Engine is broken into two parts, the "Game" and the "Engine".
-- Engine is made up of modules
+- "Engine" is made up of modules.
-- Game can use modules from Engine to build a game
+- "Game" uses modules from "Engine" to build a game.

+# Source Code
-- The "Header File(s) .h" and "Src File(s) .cpp" are seperated into directory paths src and include
+- The Source Code is broken into 2x parts "Header File(s) .h" and "Src File(s) .cpp" and are seperated into src and include directories.

-- The Engine is based on the Entity Componentn System
-- Anything that can be spawned inside a 2D or 3D world is treated as a Entity.
+# Loading Game Assets
 - A Asset Config File contains a Asset's file paths and ID integer.
 The ID will be used so a Entity can be associated with it.
 - A Entity File is used for Cameras, Models, and Geometry.
 It contains information such as Asset ID and a object Position, Rotation, and Scale.

+# Layout
-- I like visualizing this project like a pyramid
+I like visualizing this project like a pyramid
     - Where App is at the Top, it the actual application for system, the actual EXE
     - Then there is Game the Middle, it the actual game area that uses engine to create to hearts content.
 You can afford to be a little sloppy.
     - Then there is Engine the Bottom, it's the foundation.
 Its made of components that can be used to build a game.
 This is where features are added.
 I see this as the level that talks to the machine/hardware.